T

 Destination-specific money tips

-• A 'coperto' (cover charge) is often added to restaurant bills, which includes bread.
-It's not a tip but a service charge.
+• Be aware of 'coperto' (cover charge) added to restaurant bills, which is standard and not a tip.